-Rusty Carter, VP of product management at Arxan Technologies talked to Annie Turner about why security still isn’t at the top of the connected car agenda and the smart things some automakers are doing about.
+Rusty Carter, VP of product management at Arxan Technologies talks to Annie Turner about why security still isn’t at the top of the connected car agenda and the smart things some automakers are doing about.

 Annie Turner: What makes you say car makers are more focused on competitive edge than security?
 Surely security is fundamental to their success?

 Rusty Carter: Security is and will be fundamental to success in the long run, but with the rapid innovation around connected systems focused on the user experience, automakers in many cases are and will face decisions on trading security for ease of use and convenience to be on the ‘cutting edge’.

 As the number of systems involved in a vehicle increases – and without a significant change in the architecture of inter-system communications via the controller area network bus – vulnerabilities will grow not shrink.
 In some cases, the automakers are not equipped with the staff or expertise to protect these systems from attack.

 AT: Can you give some examples of the huge number of elements involved in securing autonomous cars – especially the ones that aren’t commonly recognised?

 RC: For autonomous vehicles, there is a significant number of sensing and controlling systems which need to be protected for the vehicle to operate as expected and are probably the most obvious of many.
 Beyond the vehicle operation systems, are others such as entry/operation entitlement, location & tracking, and service/diagnostics systems.

 Of these, the likely first vector of attack will be the entry/operating entitlement which gives access to the vehicle (and if defeated would be likely to result in theft) as well as location and tracking systems which may be used for distance/fare tracking and other uses.

 AT: How do you think the question of responsibility for security can be sorted out?
 Do you think that’s what will happen?